mdbergmann/cl-gserver/README.md

 **Version 1.0** of `cl-gserver` library comes with quite a few new features.
-One of the major new features is that an actor is not bound to it\'s own message dispatcher thread.
+One of the major new features is that an actor is not bound to it's own message dispatcher thread.
 Instead, when an `actor-system` is set-up, actors can use a shared pool of message dispatchers which effectively allows to create millions of actors.

 It is now possible to create actor hierarchies.
 An actor can have child actors.
-An actor now can also \'watch\' another actor to get notified about it\'s termination.
+An actor now can also 'watch' another actor to get notified about it's termination.

 It is also possible to specify timeouts for the `ask-s` and `ask` functionality.